vlatan/picogen/README.md

 ## Writing Content

-Place your posts markdown files in a `posts` directory and your pages in the `pages` directory within the content directory.
-Include `images` directories within them if necessary.
+Create a `content` directory.
+Place your posts markdown files in a `posts` directory and your pages in the `pages` directory within the `content` directory.
+Include `images` directories within each post or page directory if necessary.

 ```
 ├── posts
+│   ├── post-dir
+│   │   ├── post.md
+│   │   └── images
+|   |       └── image.jpeg
+│   └── post-dir
 │       ├── post.md
 │       └── images
+|           └── image.jpeg
 └── pages
+    └── page-dir
         ├── page.md
         └── images
+            └── image.jpeg
 ```